 For Amar, Innovation Is The Only Option

-In college he started a coding education company.
+In college Amar started a coding education company.
 After selling it to his first employee, he started a small investment firm that was acquired in 2018.
-He knows that for shared prosperity, Maryland must think differently.
+He knows that Maryland deserves a government capable of moving at 21st century speed.

 For ALL: Amar’s Message

-Throughout all our struggles, my parents made sure that we found our way to a house of worship every single weekend, and that we prayed before every single meal.
+" Throughout all our struggles, my parents made sure that we found our way to a house of worship every weekend, and that we prayed before every meal.
 I grew up in the temple, the masjid, the church and at so many bar and bat mitzvahs.

 For Amar, It Is Never Too Late To Bring People Together